 Symptoms of Meniere Disease

-Symptoms of Meniere disease include sudden (acute), unprovoked attacks of severe, disabling vertigo, nausea, and vomiting.
+Symptoms of Meniere disease include sudden (acute), unprovoked attacks of severe, disabling vertigo and usually nausea and vomiting.
 Vertigo Dizziness and Vertigo Dizziness is an inexact term people often use to describe various related sensations, including Faintness (feeling about to pass out) Light-headedness Dysequilibrium (feeling off balance or... read more is a false sensation that people, their surroundings, or both are moving or spinning.
 Most people describe this unpleasant feeling as "dizziness," although people often also use the word "dizzy" for other sensations, such as being light-headed.

 In one form of Meniere disease, hearing loss and tinnitus precede the first attack of vertigo by months or years.
 After the attacks of vertigo begin, hearing may improve.